Pandemic Parenting: Tips For Looking After Kids Under the Pressure of a Lockdown

 Get On The Same Page

 Literally.
 Kimberley suggests that families sit down together the night before and draw up a daily schedule on a big piece of butcher’s paper.

 “Parents, you need to put in your dot points first and then hear from the kids about what they need to do,” she says.
 “Then you put it on the evening schedule so the next morning when you jump up you’ve got a concrete plan.
 It is especially important that younger kids know when lunch is going to happen and when mum is on the laptop.”

-Parents need to get work done, so if you can jump up early and get some time before the kids wake up, but once they do they need you to make sure they are having a varied day including time out to have fun and be kids.
+Parents need to get work done, so if you can jump up early and get some personal time in before the kids wake up.
+Once they do, they need you to make sure they are having a varied day including time out to have fun and be kids.